LiteObject/Notes.System.Design/README.md

 * A master database generally only supports write operations.
 A slave database gets copies of the data from the master database and only supports read operations

+* Advantages of database replication:
+  *  Better performance: In the master-slave model, all writes and updates happen in master nodes; whereas, read operations are distributed across slave nodes.
+This model improves performance because it allows more queries to be processed in parallel
+  * Reliability: If one of your database servers is destroyed by a natural disaster, such as a typhoon or an earthquake, data is still preserved.
+You do not need to worry about data loss because data is replicated across multiple locations
+  * High availability: By replicating data across different locations, your website remains in operation even if a database is offline as you can access data stored in another database server

+## Cache
+>A cache is a temporary storage area that stores the result of expensive responses or frequently accessed data in memory so that subsequent requests are served more quickly
+* Considerations for using cache
+  *  Decide when to use cache.
+Consider using cache when data is read frequently but modified infrequently
+  * Expiration policy.
+It is a good practice to implement an expiration policy.
+Once cached data is expired, it is removed from the cache.
+When there is no expiration policy, cached data will be stored in the memory permanently.
+It is advisable not to make the expiration date too short as this will cause the system to reload data from the database too frequently.
+Meanwhile, it is advisable not to make the expiration date too long as the data can become stale.
+  * Consistency: This involves keeping the data store and the cache in sync.
+Inconsistency can happen because data-modifying operations on the data store and cache are not in a single transaction
+  * Mitigating failures: A single cache server represents a potential single point of failure (SPOF).
+As a result, multiple cache servers across different data centers are recommended to avoid SPOF
+  * Eviction Policy: Once the cache is full, any requests to add items to the cache might cause existing items to be removed.
+This is called cache eviction.
+Least-recently-used (LRU) is the most popular cache eviction policy.
+Other eviction policies, such as the Least Frequently Used (LFU) or First in First Out (FIFO), can be adopted to satisfy different use cases

 ## Content delivery network (CDN)
 * A CDN is a network of geographically dispersed servers used to deliver static content.
 CDN servers cache static content like images, videos, CSS, JavaScript files, etc.